Fawziya20/malaria-cell-recognition/README.md

 To develop a deep neural network for Malaria infected cell recognition and to analyze the performance.

 ## Problem Statement and Dataset
-To develop a deep neural network for Malaria infected cell recognition and to analyze the performance./n Dataset:CellImage
+To develop a deep neural network for Malaria infected cell recognition and to analyze the performance.
+Dataset:CellImage

 ## Neural Network Model